BeMoreHumanOrg/bemorehuman/README.md

 #### Build Dependencies

-- A webserver with fcgi capability.
-I like nginx for the simple fact it is commonly used and has a smart event model.
-  - see nginx.conf in bemorehuman/config dir for a sample of how to configure nginx for bemorehuman
-- You can get standard fcgi from lots of places; I used: https://github.com/toshic/libfcgi
-  - on Debian or Ubuntu, install libfcgi-dev
-  - on Void Linux, install fcgi-devel
-  - on NetBSD, install www/fcgi
-- An implementation of protobuf-c:
+- Protobuf-c:
   - on Debian or Ubuntu, "sudo apt install libprotobuf-c-dev protobuf-c-compiler"
   - on Void Linux, install protobuf-c-devel
   - on NetBSD, install devel/protobuf-c
   - OR on any OS from github.com/protobuf-c

   If you don't have a recgen.proto in the bemorehuman/recgen dir (it should already be there)
   - modify recgen.proto as needed then generate the recgen .c and .h (recgen.pb-c.c/.h) on command line: protoc --c_out=. recgen.proto
 - for test-accuracy:
   - curl
   - openssl dev package
     - on Debian or Ubuntu, it's libssl-dev
     - on Void Linux, it's openssl-devel
+- (OPTIONAL) A webserver with fcgi capability.
+I like nginx for the simple fact it is commonly used and has a smart event model.
+- (IF USING YOUR OWN WEBSERVER) FastCGI library:
+  - on Debian or Ubuntu, install libfcgi-dev
+  - on Void Linux, install fcgi-devel
+  - on NetBSD, install www/fcgi

 #### Directory structure